 PHC Mission & Impact

-Plymouth Healing Communities (PHC) provides companionship, housing and advocacy for individuals who live with mental illness.
-We know that healing takes place when vulnerable people are shown the care, love and respect that they deserve.
+Plymouth Healing Communities (PHC) provides companionship, affordable housing, and advocacy for individuals who live with mental illness and have experienced homelessness.
+We know that healing takes place when vulnerable people are shown the care, love and respect they deserve.

 The results of our work are compelling.